JohnBinford/AppleWood-Pointe/readme.md

 ## Welcome to the Applewood Pointe Workshop Special Interest Group!

 ## This repository is our place to share ideas and pictures in order to prepare  and utilize our workshop at AWP.
-- (This website was originally used used to facilitate selection of the best of the large shop tools many of us might donate.
+- (This website was originally created in 2022 to facilitate selection of the best of the large shop tools many of us might donate.
   - (We don't need 6 band saws, for example.
-So how do we gracefully choose a couple?)) </br>
+So how do we gracefully choose a couple?))
+Most large tools require special shipping and planning.
+  - This task is done, and tools are starting to appear in the shop.

 * * *
-####  Shop-Pictures
+* * *

+### News
+- Our provisionary leaders (Eric, Linelle, Jack, and Ralph) met with Sara to talk about the
+  - Sara is anxious to work with our group and we all beleive that she will have a positive effect on our co-op and will carry her constructive attitude tothte shop group too!
+  - We established that while everyone should have access to the shop, there are some considerations that must be addressed.
+    - Our nice shop will have some really nice (Big) power tools that require experience or training or both.
+      - With Sara's support, our group leaders and current members will estalish guidlines and practices that will keep our shop safe and useful.
+      - To that end, we will try to follow the preliminary Shop Manual that some of our leaders provided last year.
+      - That manual (with input from all, and revisions) will eventually become the co-op's official Shop Manual.
+      - The provisional manual is on this website - [Link to the PDF Documents Collection.](./Documents/Download.md)
+  - Weis gave our shop a nice present!
+  -  Sara kindly reminded me to look into the shop storage room.
+  -  Inside was a brand bew Delta dust colloction system.
+  -  Along with a similar unit (dontated), and some dust filters - we should have good air!
 - John finally closed on his unit, so was able to do more than peek through the windows.
 - Here are a few pictures.
-- The shop looks nice.
-No 220, but enough 110.
 - Seems like we will need a key to the storage area!
-- Bonus,  it IS ventilated, so with a bit of filtering we should be able to deal with fumes.
+- Bonus,  it's ventilated, so with a bit of filtering we should be able to deal with fumes.
-  - John has not yeat traced where the oiutlet is...
+  - John has not yeat traced where the outlet is...

+####  Shop-Pictures
 <table>

    <tr>